HugCls/HugCls/README.md

-2024-11-23: "You can calculate the worth of a man by the number of his enemies." - Gustave Flaubert
+2024-11-24: "Fear not the path of Truth for the lack of People walking on it." - Robert F. Kennedy